-- If the user or group profile does not already exist in Zoomdata, they will be created the first time that a user logs into Zoomdata.
+- If the user or group profile does not already exist in Zoomdata, they are created the first time that a user logs into Zoomdata.
 In this case, the profile contains no access privileges and the Zoomdata Administrator needs to set up these profiles.

 - If the user or group profile already exist in Zoomdata, the names must be an exact match in order for the IdP profile information to populate the corresponding Zoomdata accounts.
 For example, if the username “johndoe” is stored in the IdP, the exact same username should be in Zoomdata.

 Once you have successfully configured and enabled SAML, users and groups imported in this manner can be managed from Zoomdata’s Users and Groups function.
-For guidance to import and setup these accounts, access our articles on Users and Groups .
+For guidance to import and setup these accounts, see Users and Groups .